Seeing from the point of view of another

 By Rabbi Pam Frydman

-(This talk may eventually be linked to the website of Congregation P’nai Tikvah.)
+(This talk is linked to the website of Congregation P’nai Tikvah.)

 Once there was a king who had four advisors.
 When the king asked for advice, each advisor would give the king a different answer and the king didn’t know what to do, so he went home and asked his wife, the queen.
 The queen said, let’s show the advisors that everyone sees things differently and that’s why they each give you different advice.
 If they can learn to see from each other’s point of view, maybe they can get together and figure out the best way to help you when you need their advice.